On 9 July, 2016, I will be taking part in the The Big Homerton Education Debate at the University of Cambridge. I will be...

 Take this example.
 Year 8 writing and speaking.
 In Spanish.
 The work is started in class, finished for homework and completed with a peer assessment task, making the most of the available technology, in this case the faculty’s blog.
 The comments left by students for other students are beneficial per se, but what’s really valuable is the way that the comments help to tell me, the teacher, what progress the students have made, thus informing any future lesson planning.
 And it so happens that the student’s work and their comments are recorded as evidence in blog format for parents, inspectors and whoever else would like to take a peek.
 Yet some on twitter try to assure me that this is worthless progressive nonsense.
 Well, I respectfully disagree.

-So, forgive me if I refuse to be made to choose between traditional and progressive teaching, because I am a well informed professional who knows what works in my classroom can be traditional when I must and progressive when I need to be.
+So, forgive me if I refuse to be made to choose between traditional and progressive teaching, because I am a well informed professional who knows what works in my classroom and can be traditional when I must and progressive when I need to be.
 I thought that was what all good teachers did.